NikolaiRadke/Noko/README.md

 |   Voiceset for NOKO in German.
 English needed?
 Contribute!
 |
 ├── schematics/
-|   schematics for the NOKO modules.
+|   The Schematics for the NOKO modules.
 |   └── geda/
 |       Source documents for gEDA.
 |